Blog

 If your community is new or doesn't have many members, it can be tempting to think you don't have to moderate the community actively.

-Unfortunately, that’s not the case.
-Creating a good community culture early on will encourage all new members to continue this tradition.
+Unfortunately, that's not the case.
+Creating a welcoming environment and good community culture early on will encourage all new members to continue this tradition.

 On the other hand, new members who arrive at a community without any moderation can easily slip into these bad practices.
 And once your community has a toxic culture, it's hard to change it.